dynatrace-perfclinics/hotday-perform-2024-test/readme-hotdaysetup.md

 Now run ./deploy-step-6.sh

+## 5: Restart ArgoCD App Set Controller

+kubectl delete pod -n argocd argocd-applicationset-controller-xxxxxxxxxxxxx

-## 5: Finish Dynatrace Configuration
+## 6: Finish Dynatrace Configuration

 Couple of things in Dynatrace
 1: Make sure new K8s Experience is enabled, that K8s monitoring includes events & prometheus and that AppSec Vulnerability Detection is Enabled!
 2: Import the Notebooks and Dashboards for the HOTDAY and share them with all attendees from /dynatraceassets
 3: Edit the links in the HOTDAY Notebook to show the correct logins
-4: Import the Lifecycle Automation Workflow, give it all needed priviliges and edit the endpoint for sending messages to Backstage!
+4: Import the Lifecycle Automation Workflow, give it all needed priviliges, make it public and edit the endpoint for sending messages to Backstage!
 5: Add the backstage domain to the allow list for outgoing notification calls!